DJV22/Hound_PVE/README.md

 # Milestones

-Install [PVE](../main/PVE.md) (the Proxmox Virtual Environment)
+1. Install [PVE](../main/PVE.md) (the Proxmox Virtual Environment)
-   1. Download the latest version of Proxmox and flash ISO onto a USB stick for installation.
+   - Download the latest version of Proxmox and flash ISO onto a USB stick for installation.
-   2. Complete the install selecting your desired format and setup.
+   - Complete the install selecting your desired format and setup.
-      1. I used the UM890 PRO with 96GB of Ram, (2) 4.0 TB SSD (ZFS RAID1 configuration)
+   - I used the UM890 PRO with 96GB of Ram, (2) 4.0 TB SSD (ZFS RAID1 configuration)
-   4. Setup Repositories
+   - Setup Repositories
-      1. I chose to go with the No Subscription route currently.
+   - I chose to go with the No Subscription route currently.
 This may change in the future so I may support the good people that made this possible.
-   5. The following can be done by going to (PVE:Updates:Repositories) on the Right hand of the screen.
+   - The following can be done by going to (PVE:Updates:Repositories) on the Right hand of the screen.
-      1. Disable
+      - Disable
-         i.
-Enterprise ceph-quincy
+        * Enterprise ceph-quincy
-      2. Enable
+      - Enable
-         i.	no subscription ceph-quincy
+         * no subscription ceph-quincy
-         ii.	no subscription ceph-reef
+         * no subscription ceph-reef
-   6. Update all packages by selecting (PVE:Updates) on the right hand panel and refresh packages.
+   - Update all packages by selecting (PVE:Updates) on the right hand panel and refresh packages.
-      1. This should prompt for all the latest updates.
+      - This should prompt for all the latest updates.
 Then when TASK ok show in the pop-up window.
 Close that window and press upgrade.
 When complete it will show "Your System is up-to-date".

 2. Install [DNS](../main/DNS.md) (the DNS Server Appliance)